GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 Fortunately, the FIDO Alliance and their supported vendor community have several resources to identify platform and device support in addition to compatibility issues.
 They also have a growing base of vendor support, and more than 1,000 products have attained [FIDO certification](https://fidoalliance.org/certification/fido-certified-products/):target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

-Four leading platforms and four browsers support FIDO2 and WebAuthn.
+Five leading platforms and four browsers support FIDO2 and WebAuthn.
 1. Platform (Operating Systems)
     1. Windows 10 or later
-    2. MacOS Big Sur or later
+    2. Apple MacOS Big Sur (11) or later
+    3. Apple iOS and PadOS 16.3 or later
-    3. Android 7+
+    4. Android 7+
-    4. Linux
+    5. Linux
 2. Browsers
     1. Google Chrome
     2. Apple Safari